RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 **WARNING**: There is no guarantee that two objects combined in this fashion will result in a self-consistent object after concatenation.
-Basic checking is done, but time-consuming robust check are eschewed for the sake of speed.
+Basic checking is done, but time-consuming robust checks are eschewed for the sake of speed.
 The data will also *not* be reordered or sorted as part of the concatenation, and so this must be done manually by the user if a reordering is desired (see :ref:`sorting_data`).